trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### May 6, 2021 \[Easy\] Find Corresponding Node in Cloned Tree
+---
+> **Question:** Given two binary trees that are duplicates of one another, and given a node in one tree, find that corresponding node in the second tree.
+>
+> There can be duplicate values in the tree (so comparing node1.value == node2.value isn't going to work).

 ### May 5, 2021 LC 93 \[Medium\] All Possible Valid IP Address Combinations
 ---
 > **Question:** Given a string of digits, generate all possible valid IP address combinations.